 Evaluating Health Risks

-The health risks from contaminants in drinking water are evaluated by the U.S. Environmental Protection Agency and by the Minnesota Department of Health.
+The health risks from drinking water contaminants are evaluated by the U.S. Environmental Protection Agency and by the Minnesota Department of Health.
 Each agency makes public the health effects of the contaminants that have been found in groundwater.
 Each agency also makes public the concentrations or levels of concern for more than 100 contaminants.
 These levels of concern are based on protecting human health and, in the case of the U.S. EPA, also take into account the feasibility of controlling contamination in drinking water.
 MDH health-based guidance for water takes the form of Health Risk Limits (HRLs), Health-Based Values (HBVs), and Risk Assessment Advice (RAA).

 Identifying Emerging Threats